What is a Young Carer?

 A Young Carer is a child or young person under the age of 18, who provides some level of unpaid care to another family member.
 And they can sometimes be as young as 5 years old.

-Young Carers are children and young people under 18, whose lives are restricted in some way because of the need for them to give care to another person (usually a family member) who is ill, has a disability, is experiencing mental ill health, is affected by alcohol or drug misuse, or HIV/AIDS.
+Young Carers are children and young people under 18, whose lives are restricted in some way because of the need for them to give care to another person (usually a family member) who is either ill, has a disability, is experiencing mental ill health, is affected by alcohol or drug misuse, or has a condition such as HIV/AIDS.